The Gopakumar-Vafa formula for symplectic manifolds: Clusters in symplectic manifolds

 The next lemma shows that small balls in the Hausdorff metric are often clusters.
 In fact, conditions (a) and (b) of Definition~\ref{D.cluster} are automatic for small $\ep$ when $C$ is regular.
-Condition~(c) is the important one: it implies that $\O=(C, \ep, J)$ has a well-defined contribution \bear GW_*^E(\O)\in \cH_0(\O; \Lambda). \eear \begin{lemma}[Cluster existence] For each $J\in \J_{isol}^{E}(X)$ and each simple $J$-holomorphic curve $C$, the set $S$ of $\ep>0$ for which the ball $B(C,\ep)$ is an $E$-cluster is open and dense in a non-empty interval $[0,\ep_C]$, and the contribution \eqref{GW(O)inQ} is locally constant on $S$. \end{lemma} \begin{proof} By definition, for any $J\in \J_{isol}^{E}(X)$, all simple $J$-holomorphic curves are embedded and isolated in their degree and genus.
+Condition~(c) is the important one: it implies that $\O=(C, \ep, J)$ has a well-defined contribution \bear GW^E(\O)\in \Lambda. \eear

+\begin{lemma}[Cluster existence] For each $J\in \J_{isol}^{E}(X)$ and each simple $J$-holomorphic curve $C$, the set $S$ of $\ep>0$ for which the ball $B(C,\ep)$ is an $E$-cluster is open and dense in a non-empty interval $[0,\ep_C]$, and the contribution \eqref{GW(O)inQ} is locally constant on $S$. \end{lemma} \begin{proof} By definition, for any $J\in \J_{isol}^{E}(X)$, all simple $J$-holomorphic curves are embedded and isolated in their degree and genus.
 Since $\C^{J, E}$ is compact, and an embedded curve $C$ can appear as an accumulation point only of curves representing $k[C]$ and having genus at least that of $C$, Lemma~\ref{Lemma1.4} implies that there is an $\ep_C>0$ such that conditions (a) and (b) of Definition~\ref{D.cluster} hold for all $\ep\le \ep_C$.

-Finally, by Lemma~\ref{Lemma1.5}, the image of $\C^E_m$ under the distance function $B(C,\ep_C)\to [0,\ep_C]$ is countable and compact, so its complement -- which is the set of $\ep$ that satisfy condition (c) of Definition~\ref{D.cluster} -- is open and dense. \end{proof}
+Finally, by Lemma~\ref{Lemma1.5}, the image of $\C^{J,E}$ under the distance function $B(C,\ep_C)\to [0,\ep_C]$ is countable and compact, so its complement -- which is the set of $\ep$ that satisfy condition (c) of Definition~\ref{D.cluster} -- is open and dense. \end{proof}

-\begin{prop}[Cluster decompositions] Given $E$ and $J\in \J_{isol}^E(X)$, each open subset $U$ of $\C(X)$ such that $\bd U \cap \C^{J, E}=\emptyset$ has a finite $E$-cluster decomposition $\{\O_i=(C_i, J,\ep_i)\}$, and hence \bear GW_*^E(U)\ =\ \sum_i GW_*^E(\O_i). \eear \end{prop}
+\begin{prop}[Cluster decompositions] Given $E$ and $J\in \J_{isol}^E$, each open subset $U$ of $\C(X)$ such that $\bd U \cap \C^{J, E}=\emptyset$ has a finite $E$-cluster decomposition $\{\O_i=(C_i, J,\ep_i)\}$, and hence \bear GW^E(U)\ =\ \sum_i GW^E(\O_i). \eear \end{prop}

 \begin{proof} We will inductively construct cluster decompositions of the sets $U_{m} = U\cap \C^{J,E}_{m}$, beginning with the trivial case $U_{-1}=\emptyset$.
 This induction is finite because $\C_{m}^{J,E}= \C^{J,E}$ for $m$ sufficiently large by Lemma~\ref{Lemma1.5}a.